matt-stj/portfolio/20151002-matt-stjernholm-m1.markdown

 ### Your Mission

 While I checked the bucket that I had 50-1000 hours of programming experience coming into turing, I still felt like the projects in Echo were always just a bit beyond my reach.
 After struggling through Echo the first couple of weeks, I set my sights on completing module 1 without having to drop down to Foxtrot.
-Despite banging my head into the keyboard for countless hours on these projects (and consistently feeling behind), I was satisfied with not only grinding it out through Echo, but for also working hard enough to never get lower than a 3 on an evaluation.
-Looking ahead, I'm hoping the extra effort in Module 1 will translate to putting me one step closer to my main goal for post-Turing life -- being able to build anything that I can dream up.
+Despite banging my head into the keyboard for countless hours on these projects (and consistently feeling behind), I was satisfied with not only grinding it out through Echo, but for being proud of the work that I submitted.
+Looking ahead, I'm hoping the extra effort in Module 1 will translate to putting me one step closer to my goal for post-Turing life of being able to build anything that I can dream up.

 ### End of Module Assessment